"I will praise the Lord all my days, make music to my God while I live."

 The word liturgy comes from the Greek "leitourgia" a term used by the early church to mean "public work".
 The liturgy of the church involves everyone in our church family and includes all public acts of worship in church, the celebration of the Mass and the sacraments and the daily prayer.
 Our Liturgy and Music Adviser is here to support our parishes and people in the successful preparation and celebration of the liturgy, offering specialist help, training, and advice on the musical elements of the liturgy - including music repertoire, how to co-ordinate and plan a liturgy, the reorganisation and embellishment of places of worship and the design of new churches and chapels.

 To access resources on the Liturgical Calendar in our diocese, the Mass, the Divine Office: Morning Prayer, Evening Prayer, Night Prayer and the other daily offices of the Prayer of the Church or the Liturgy of the Word with Children, and liturgy preparation guidance, visit the Resources page of the England & Wales Liturgy Office.
-To download the diocesan Ordo (liturgical calendar) for 2024 or Guidelines for the production of one-off service sheets, click on the buttons below.
+To download the diocesan Ordo (liturgical calendar) and other guidelines, click on the buttons below.

 In UK copyright law, most work is protected for the life of the author, artist or composer plus an additional 70 years.
 Copyright law applies to everyone including churches, schools, and religious communities.
 There are three possible areas of copyright: text, music, and images.
 If all three are being reproduced there may need to be three distinct copyright permissions.